Four-manifolds, geometries and knots

 \begin{lemma} Let $G$ be a group such that $c.d.G=2$ and let $K$ be an ascendant $FP_2$ subgroup of $G$.
 Then either $[G:K]$ is finite or $K$ is free. \end{lemma}

 \begin{proof} We may assume that $K$ is not free, and so $c.d.K=c.d.G=2$.
 Suppose first that $K$ is normal in $G$.
-Then $G/K$ is locally finite, by Corollary 8.6 of [Bi], and so $G$ is the increasing union of a (possibly finite) sequence of $FP_2$ subgroups $K=U_0<U_1<\dots $ such that $[U_{i+1}:U_i]$ is finite, for all $i\geq0$.
+Then $G/K$ is locally finite \cite[Corollary 8.6]{[Bi]}, and so $G$ is the increasing union of a (possibly finite) sequence of $FP_2$ subgroups $K=U_0<U_1<\dots $ such that $[U_{i+1}:U_i]$ is finite, for all $i\geq0$.
 It follows from the Kurosh subgroup theorem that if $U\leq V$ are finitely generated groups and $[V:U]$ is finite then $V$ has strictly fewer indecomposable factors than $U$ unless both groups are indecomposable.
-(See Lemma 1.4 of [Sc76]).
+(See \cite[Lemma 1.4]{[Sc76]}).
 Hence if $K$ is a nontrivial free product then $[G:K]$ is finite.
 Otherwise $K$ has one end, and so $H^s(U_i;\mathbb{Z}[U_i])=0$ for $s\leq1$ and $i\geq0$.
-Since $K$ is $FP_2$, the successive indices are finite and $c.d U_i=2=c.d.G$ for all $i\geq0$ the union is finitely generated, by the Gildenhuys-Strebel Theorem.
+Since $K$ is $FP_2$, the successive indices are finite and $c.d.U_i=2=c.d.G$ for all $i\geq0$ the union is finitely generated, by the Gildenhuys-Strebel Theorem.
 Hence the sequence terminates and $[G:K]$ is again finite.